The three-body problem

 end

-You can see that vectorisation would shorten our code considerably, as would using the norm() function from the LinearAlgebra library to calculate distances.
-But in this tutorial example, we will favour the visual similarity of the code and formulas in the current implementation for the time being.
+You can see that vectorization would significantly shorten our code, as well as using the function norm() from the library LinearAlgebra to calculate the distances.
+But in this tutorial, for now, we will give preference to the visual similarity of the code and formulas, which is in the current implementation.

 We have a large vector of initial coordinates.
-Let's add some input fields to make it easy to change these parameters.
+We will add several input fields to make it easy to change these parameters.

-1) The following cell is not automatically executed, to update the values of the variables, press ⏵, or click in the free area of the mask and run the cell via keyboard shortcut Ctrl+Enter.
+1) The next cell is not executed automatically, to update the values of the variables, press the ⏵ button, or click in the free area of the mask and launch the cell using the keyboard shortcut Ctrl+Enter.

 # @markdown # Начальное положение $\bar x_1 \dots \bar x_3$